Why Do Chihuahuas Cry So Much? (12 Reasons + Solutions)

 chihuahua with watery eyes looking to the side

 A blocked tear duct can cause your Chihuahua to experience watery eyes.
-A blocked duct will keep tears from draining properly and they will eventually overflow and run down your dog’s face.

 4. Glaucoma